ipfs-inactive/window.ipfs-fallback/README.md

 The [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) web extension provides a [`window.ipfs` object](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/window.ipfs.md) to web pages you visit.

 This module will detects the presence of `window.ipfs` and automatically falls back to downloading the latest version of IPFS from `https://unpkg.com/ipfs/dist/index.min.js` if it's unavailable.
-Note: can be configured to fallback to IPFS API.
+Note: can be configured to fallback to IPFS HTTP Client.

 ## Usage